 Why are you holding all or some of my money?

-We use reserves to minimize losses and to create a safer shopping experience.
-Unfortunately businesses that presell items can run into unexpected problems that can leave the seller unable to deliver what the customer ordered and can even put them out of business.
-This leaves us in a tough spot when something goes wrong.
-We want you to get paid and we want the customer to get what they ordered.
-But, if you can’t deliver, we are financially liable for making sure customers receive a refund.
+We use reserves to help minimize losses and create a safer shopping experience for your customers.
+Unfortunately, businesses that presell items can run into unexpected problems that can leave you, the seller, unable to deliver what the customer ordered.
+In some cases, it could even put you out of business.

 Why are you holding my money in a reserve for so long?